Tutorial on amortized optimization: Learning the model's parameters

 \subsubsection{Semi-amortized learning with shrinkage and implicit differentiation}

-A huge issue arising in semi-amortized models is that adapting to long time horizons is computationally and memory inefficient and even if it wasn't, causes exploding, vanishing, or otherwise instable gradients.
+A huge issue arising in semi-amortized models is that adapting to long time horizons is computationally and memory inefficient and even if it wasn't, causes exploding, vanishing, or otherwise unstable gradients.
 An active direction of research seeks to solve these issues by solving a smaller, local problem with the semi-amortized model, such as in \citet{chen2019modular,rajeswaran2019meta}.
 Implicit differentiation is an alternative to unrolling through the iterations of a semi-amortized model in settings where the model is able to successfully solve an optimization problem.

-Here we briefly summarize \emph{Implicit MAML} (iMAML) by \citet{rajeswaran2019meta}, which notably brings this insight to MAML.
+This section briefly summarizes \emph{Implicit MAML} (iMAML) by \citet{rajeswaran2019meta}, which notably brings this insight to MAML.
 MAML methods usually only take a few gradient steps and are usually not enough to globally solve \cref{eq:opt}, especially at the beginning of training. \citet{rajeswaran2019meta} observe that adding a penalty to the objective around the initial iterate $\hat y^0_\theta$ makes it easy for the model to \emph{globally} (!) solve the problem

-where the parameter $\lambda$ that encourages the solution to stay close to some initial iterate.
-In \cref{fig:imaml}, we visualize a function $f(y; x)$ in black and add penalties in grey with $\lambda\in[0,12]$ and see that a global minimum is difficult to find without adding a penalty around the initial iterate.
-This global solution can then be implicitly differentiated to obtain a derivative of the loss with respect to the model's parameters \emph{without} needing to unroll, as it requires significantly less computational and memory resources.

-\citet{huszar2019imaml} further analyzes and discuses iMAML.
+where the parameter $\lambda$ encourages the solution to stay close to some initial iterate. \Cref{fig:imaml} visualizes a function $f(y; x)$ in black and add penalties in grey with $\lambda\in[0,12]$ and see that a global minimum is difficult to find without adding a penalty around the initial iterate.
+This global solution can then be implicitly differentiated to obtain a derivative of the loss with respect to the model's parameters \emph{without} needing to unroll, as it requires significantly less computational and memory resources. \citet{huszar2019imaml} further analyzes and discuses iMAML.
 They compare it to a Bayesian approach and observe that the insights from iMAML can transfer from gradient-based meta-learning to other amortized optimization settings.